Portfolio

-Books are impressions of humanity, preserved in the well-worn pages of vintage titles and in the adaptive print of eBooks.
-Each one has a story that goes far beyond the final full stop, and I aspire to be a part of the stories in their creation.
-As the publishing industry continues to be increasingly innovative, I write to explore, read to enlighten, and edit to amplify diverse voices.
+Stories are impressions of humanity preserved in lines of text, whether they appear in print publications or on digital platforms.
+Every publication, podcast, social post, and event has a story that goes far beyond the final full stop, and I aspire to be a part of the stories in their creation.
+As communications continue to be increasingly innovative, I write to explore, read to enlighten, and edit to amplify diverse voices.
 Happy reading!

 In 2020 I developed a DEI reference document to help the University Advancement team coordinate diversity fundraising efforts for MSU.